microsoft/BotBuilder-CognitiveServices/README.md

-# Status Update - DEPRICATED
+# Status Update - ARCHIVED

 As of August 2019, this repo is now archived.